Practical Rules for Product Management: Some rules just aren’t meant to be broken (Part I)

 I could go on about how important this rule is, but by now you get it.
 And you were likely well ahead of me in getting it.

-Of all of the Pragmatic Marketing rules, I find this the most important.
+Of all of the Pragmatic Institute rules, I find this the most important.
 And that’s not because those who will be filling whatever void you leave are evil and must be stopped.
 (Hey, you may even want, need, appreciate their suggestions and advice.)
 But, if engineers are figuring out what’s in the product all on their lonesome…if Sales is pulling prices out of their ear on the way to a call…if Marketing is claiming that your product solves world peace when it’s really designed for warmongers—they’re all trying to do something that is neither their expertise nor their responsibility.
 That responsibility is yours.
 Take it and use it.

 An outside-in approach increases the likelihood of product success.